NixOS/rfcs/rfcs/0145-doc-strings.md

 # Summary
 [summary]: #summary

-Propose a standard format specification for Doc-comments.
+Propose a standard format specification for doc-comments.

 This RFC includes two concerns that define a doc-comment:

 - Outer format rules to allow distinction between regular comments and doc-comments
-- Inner format rules that describe the required format of the content.
+- Inner format rules that describe the required format of a doc-comment.

-However, both concerns relate closely to each other; It makes sense and reduces bureaucracy to address that in a single RFC.
+However, both concerns relate closely to each other; It makes sense and reduces bureaucracy to address both in a single RFC.
+# Definitions

+- **doc-comment**: A comment following a specific structure, intended to document the code's API.
+- **internal comment**: A free-form comment whose target audience is someone insterested in the code's implementation.

 # Motivation
 [motivation]: #motivation